cargurus/plantuml-common/themes/README.md

 For how to author theme files, review the C4-PlantUML [Themes README file](https://github.com/kirchsth/C4-PlantUML/blob/extended/Themes.md).

-Themes are useful but [style files](/styles/README.md) can fulfill most purposes that themes doe and are generally easier to author because you can use higher level macros to express your choices.
+Themes are useful but [style files](/styles/README.md) can fulfill most purposes that themes do and are simpler to author because you can use higher level macros to express your choices.

 ### Naming theme files